Vantiq/vantiq-extension-sources/extpsdk/README.md

 * handle_publish : Callable[[dict, dict], Awaitable[None]
 * handle_query : Callable[[dict, dict], Awaitable[None]

 These parameters specify the callbacks to handle close, connect, publish, and query calls, respectively.
 For each, the first parameter is a dict providing the context for the operation.
-The context will contain an entry keyed with 'source_name' whose value is the name of the source for which this is a callback.
-For query calls, there will be an additional entry keyed with 'response_address'.
-The value here is used to route the query response back to the querier in the Vantiq server.
+The context will contain an entry keyed with `VantiqConnector.SOURCE_NAME` whose value is the name of the source for which this is a callback.
+For query calls, there will be an additional entry keyed with `VantiqConnector.RESPONSE_ADDRESS`.
+The value here is used to route the query response back to the caller in the Vantiq server.

 This context parameter is to be used in the various query response calls.

-For the handle_connect, handle_query, and handle_publish calls, there will b be a second dict parameter.
+For the handle_connect, handle_query, and handle_publish calls, there will be a second dict parameter.
 This will contain the message sent from Vantiq to the connector (source).

 Note that the handlers all return an _Awaitable_.
 This means that they can operate using _asyncio_ to do other things.
 However, _asyncio_ operations should be careful not to block the event loop.
 If an handler is going to take a long time to run, you will want to set it running separately.